Testing the Presence of Outliers in Regression Models

 Date Written: July 20, 2018

 Algorithms used to detect outliers in regression models have a positive probability of finding outliers even when the data generation process has no outliers.
-Deriving distributional results on the rate of falsely-discovered outliers, we propose two sets of tests for the overall presence of outliers.
-First, tests on whether the proportion of detected outliers differs from its expected value.
-Second, `scaling' tests on whether the proportion of detected outliers decreases proportionally with the level of significance used for detection.
-We apply the tests to a model of economic growth and a difference-in-differences panel assessing the effectiveness of a carbon tax.
-The tests are valid for stationary as well as (stochastically) trending regressors and can readily be implemented using Autometrics in PcGive or the R-package gets.
+We propose two sets of tests for the overall presence of outliers based on the false-discovery rate of outliers.
+First, `simple' tests on whether the proportion (or number) of detected outliers deviates from its expected value.
+Second, `scaling' tests on whether the proportion (or number) of detected outliers decreases proportionally with the level of the cut-off used to detect outliers.
+The proposed tests can be uniformly applied to regressions regardless of whether the regressors are stationary, deterministically trending, unit root, or explosive processes.
+We show the versatility of the tests in a classic cross-sectional model of economic growth as well as a panel difference-in-differences model of CO2 emissions in response to the introduction of North America's first major carbon tax.
+Our tests show the presence of significant outliers in emissions in the un-taxed control group which results in an over-estimation of the emissions reductions in response to the carbon tax.

 Keywords: misspecification, outlier detection, robust estimation, iterated 1-step Huber-skip M-estimator, indicator saturation